get-got/discord-downloader-go/README.md

 ## List of Settings
 :small_blue_diamond: means the setting defaults to a prespecified value.
 List below should say all default values.

-:small_orange_diamond: means the setting is optional and the feature(s) related to the setting will not be implemented.
+:small_orange_diamond: means the setting is optional and the feature(s) related to the setting will not be implemented if missing.

 * **"_constants"**
     * — _settings.\_constants : list of name:value strings_